LeoRincon/LeoRincon/README.md

 <h1 align="center">Hey
 <img src="https://raw.githubusercontent.com/jcmexdev/jcmexdev/main/assets/hi.gif" width="25">, love to have you here 💻</h1>
-<p>Software Developer in JavaScript, TypeScript, ReactJS, NodeJS, VTEX IO, Jest (Testing), Git, HTML5, CSS3, and Sass.
-Experienced in web application development, creating e-commerce B2C and B2B with VTEX IO technologies, team leadership, and project management.
-With an unconditional love for communities and supporting their growth.
+<p>I am a passionate software developer with extensive experience in creating robust and efficient technology solutions.
+My focus is on Front-End development, using technologies such as JavaScript, TypeScript, ReactJS, NextJs, NodeJS, VTEX B2B, and VTEX FastStore to drive exceptional and scalable user experiences.
 </p>
 <br/>
 <p align="center"  >